Lachfrosch/Breakout/README.md

 This is the classic game of Breakout recreated using [Phaser 3](https://github.com/photonstorm/phaser) starter with [TypeScript](https://www.typescriptlang.org/), [Rollup](https://rollupjs.org) with ⚡️ lightning fast HMR through [Vite](https://vitejs.dev/).

+This game can be played directly in your browser at https://lachfrosch.github.io/Breakout/.

 ## Available Commands

 | Command | Description |